tonybigpoppa/Library-Management-Project/README.md

 # Library-Management-Project
 Function repository for the library management project.
-Enter the codespace by clicking "Code" > "Codespace" > then click on the file name
+Enter the codespace by clicking the green "Code" button > "Codespace" > then click on "project-codespace"